dont-code/ng-xtend/README.md

 ## What is ng-xtend concretely ?

 It's an Angular library allowing you to:
-- Dynamically select and display the right components into your Angular pages, even in Form.
+- Dynamically select and display the right components into your Angular pages, even in Forms.
 - Dynamically load and install plugins in your Angular application
 - Easily develops Plugins that will be automatically recognized and used at the right time and the right place.

-## What kind of plugins will be supported
+## What kind of plugins are supported ?

-3 types of plugins will be supported as a first step
+3 types of plugins are supported as a first step
 - Simple Component: With limited effort and intrusion in your code, you can transform a regular Angular component into a pluggable one.
 Ideal for providing view or display of a custom type.
 - Complex Component: With some additional effort, this type Angular Component can itself provide xtend-points, filled by ng-xtend with the right plugin.
 Ideal for displaying complex information, where you want to delegate actions or display.
 For example, think of a "Money" plugin that delegates the "Currency" management to another plugin, without even knowing it.
+- List Component: Displays a list of any objects.
+It calls other plugins to manage the values inside the displayed list

+Then in the future, we'll support
 - Action Components: Provides actionable services on types without User Interface elements.

-Then, we can think of more advanced components, like
 - Workflow component: Enable pre-defined flow of pages (list to detail for example...)

-## How will it work ?
+## How does it work ?

 As you can infer from the preceding descriptions, the ng-xtend framework heavily relies on types.
 Any data manipulated in a ng-xtendable application manipulates data with a type.